-Why is ASTAC converting its wireless network from 2G to 4G?
+Why did ASTAC convert its wireless network from 2G to 4G?

-This conversion will be an upgrade to our existing network!
-By doing this, we are able to provide our customers with an increase in mobile broadband capacity.
+This conversion upgraded our existing network!
+By doing this, we are now able to provide our customers with an increase in mobile broadband capacity.

-ASTAC’s new network will help keep more customers connected in more places and allow for new mobile, app and cloud-bases services in our serving territory.
+ASTAC’s new network keeps more customers connected in more places and will allow for new mobile, app and cloud-bases services in our serving territory.

 What is the difference between 2G and 4G wireless service?

-What is ASTAC’s timeline to convert all North Slope villages to 4G?
+What was ASTAC’s timeline to convert all North Slope villages to 4G?

 ASTAC converted all North Slope Borough communities by January 13, 2017.
 Nuiqsut was converted March 23, Barrow June 15, Point Lay September 27, Point Hope October 24, Wainwright November 7, Atqasuk December 5, Anaktuvuk Pass January 10 and Kaktovik January 13.